Umirek/jovian-carrers-website-bootstrap/README.md

 ## What I learned:

-- building a website with the help of the Framework Bootstrap
+- Building a website with the help of the Framework Bootstrap